wmglab-duke/ascent/docs/source/JSON/JSON_overview.md

 The `fiber_z.json` file defines z-coordinates to be sampled along the length of the FEM for different fiber types to be simulated in NEURON.
 In some instances, the section lengths are a single fixed value.
-In other instances, such as the MRG model needrefhere, the section lengths are defined for each fiber diameter in a discrete list.
+In other instances, such as the MRG model {cite}`McIntyre2002`, the section lengths are defined for each fiber diameter in a discrete list.
 Section lengths can also be a continuous function of a parameter, such as fiber diameter, defined as a mathematical relationship in the form of a string to be